hadamove/poms/README.md

 # POMS - Portable Molecular Surface

-This project uses WebGPU implementation in Rust - [wgpu](https://github.com/gfx-rs/wgpu) to implement a proof-of-concept generation and visualization of molecular surfaces (SES) that easy easily portable to the majority of platforms on which it runs natively.
+This project uses [wgpu, a Rust implementation of WebGPU,](https://github.com/gfx-rs/wgpu) to implement a proof-of-concept generation and visualization of molecular surfaces (SES) that easy easily portable to the majority of platforms on which it runs natively.
 The application also supports simpler space-fill visualisation of molecules.

 ## Setup

+### Requirements

 The only prerequisite for building the application is to have Rust toolchain installed, which installs the Rust compiler `rustc` and `cargo` - Rust’s build system and package manager.
-If you wish to build the application for the web, you will also need to add the platform target `wasm32-unknown-unknown` to the Rust toolchain:

 - Install rust toolchain - [rustup.rs - The Rust toolchain installer](https://rustup.rs/#).
-- (Web & Electron only) Run in terminal `rustup target add wasm32-unknown-unknown` to add the WebAssembly target to the toolchain.

 The project is currently built with Rust version `1.65.0` (as of writing, the latest stable version).
 Once you have installed Rust, you can check the version by running `rustc --version` in your terminal.
 If you have a different version, you can install the version `1.65.0` by running `rustup default 1.65`.